-(a) The rules in this section do not apply when a utility's integrated resource plan, prepared pursuant to WAC 480-100-238, demonstrates that the utility does not need additional capacity within three years.

 (b)A utility must submit to the commission a proposed request for proposals and accompanying documentation no later than one hundred thirty-five days after the utility's integrated resource plan is due to be filed with the commission.
 Interested persons will have sixty days from the RFP's filing date with the commission to submit written comments to the commission on the RFP.
 The commission will approve or suspend the RFP within thirty days after the close of the comment period.

 (c) A utility must solicit bids for resource need within thirty days of a commission order approving the RFP, with or without conditions, as applicable.

 (d) All bids will remain sealed until expiration of the solicitation period specified in the RFP.